 - CI has the right and responsibility to provide feedback to the department regarding the physical therapy program, curriculum and student performance.
 Sites are provided the opportunity to contact the DCE at any time.

-- CI shall advise PTRS at the earliest possible time of any deficit noted in a student’s ability to progress toward achievement of the stated objectives of the internship.
+- CI shall advise PTRS at the earliest possible time of any deficit noted in a student’s ability to progress toward achievement of the stated objectives of the clinical experience.
 CI reserves the right to request withdrawal from the facility of any student whose performance proves unacceptable.